Azure/iotedge-eflow/samples/serial/serial-over-network.md

 - Client virtual serial port name = **/dev/ttyVirtS0**

 ### Setup Host
-Start from the host can set up the host.
 - Download and extract hub4com-2.1.0.0-386.zip from [com0com project](https://sourceforge.net/projects/com0com/files/hub4com/2.1.0.0/) to a local directory, e.g. c:\hub4com
 - Pick a TCP port number to associate to the serial port planned to expose.
 In our example environment, we use port number 5002, and the port is associated with COM3
     > If you have a firewall enabled, explicitly configure the firewall rule to allow inbound traffic for TCP port 5002.
 Or run the command in the next step and allow access when asked.